INFO-201-Fall-2023/final-project-repositories-victoriazhuangh/README.md

 **Background Research**

-In our research, we found the articles listed below.
+In our research, we found the articles and posts listed below.
 Here, we discuss how our project builds upon or extends prior ideas and discoveries.

 _"Watching Chinatown's Gentrifying/Generational Change" by Shaun Kuo_
 - URL: https://www.theurbanist.org/2022/06/14/kuo-%E9%83%AD-watching-chinatowns-gentrifying-generational-change/